This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Remove all loose carpets and cords.
 These can cause you to trip and fall.

-- Use a shower bench or chair when you take a shower.
-Ask your healthcare provider where you can get one.
+- Use a shower bench or chair when you take a shower to limit the time you are standing.

 - Use a toilet seat riser with arms if your toilet seat is low.
-Ask your healthcare provider where you can get one.
+A toilet seat riser will help prevent bending or twisting your knee.

 Follow up with your healthcare provider as directed: